Don Wittman: Career

 Wittman began his long association with CBC Sports on January 1, 1961.
 He joined CBWT's supper-hour news program 24Hours in 1970 as sports anchor alternating with Bob Picken.
 He also worked on Winnipeg Jets television and radio broadcasts.

-During the late 1970s–early 1980s, Wittman hosted Western Express, a half-hour weekly program broadcast in Western Canada which consisted of lottery ticket drawings for the lottery of the same name.
-The format of the series included Wittman co-hosting with media and community personalities from towns and cities across the region and conducting interviews in-between ticket drawings.
+During the late 1970s and early 1980s, Wittman hosted Western Express, a half-hour weekly program broadcast in Western Canada that consisted of lottery ticket drawings for the lottery of the same name.
+The series format included Wittman co-hosting with media and community personalities from towns and cities across the region and conducting interviews between ticket drawings.
 (Western Express later changed its name to The Western and converted to a scratch-card lottery format).

 During the Munich massacre crisis at the 1972 Summer Olympics, Wittman and Bob Moir crawled through a hole in a fence to access the Olympic Village and give live reports, while posing as medical staff on the 1972 Canadian Olympic team.
 Wittman and Moir were 50 m away from the Israeli Olympic team building, and could see the nine hostages sitting in a circle, guarded by the Palestinian terrorist group Black September.
 They filed radio reports to the CBC, and remained on location all day until the hostages were loaded onto a bus.